Stocks lose more ground on fears a recession may be looming

 Altogether, many investors see Friday’s jobs data keeping the Fed on track to hike its overnight rate by three-quarters of a percentage point next month.
 It would be the fourth such increase, which is triple the usual amount, and bring the rate up to a range of 3.75% to 4%.
 It started the year at virtually zero.

-Crude oil, meanwhile, continued its sharp climb and is heading for its biggest weekly gain since March.
-Benchmark U.S. crude jumped 4.7% to settle at $92.64 per barrel.
+Crude oil, meanwhile, had its biggest weekly gain since March.
+Benchmark U.S. crude jumped 4.7% to settle at $92.64 per barrel Friday.
 Brent crude, the international standard, rose 3.7% to settle at $97.92.

 They’ve shot higher because big oil-producing countries have pledged to cut production in order to keep prices up.
 That should keep the pressure up on inflation, which is still near a four-decade high but hopefully moderating.

 The rise for crude helped stocks of oil-related companies to be among Wall Street’s very few to rise Friday.
-Oilfield services provider Halliburton climbed 1.5%, and ConocoPhillips gained 0.5%.
+Oilfield services provider Halliburton climbed 2%.

-Stocks of technology companies were leading the way in the opposite direction.
+Stocks of technology companies led the way in the opposite direction.
 They’ve been among the hardest hit by this year’s rising rates, which most hurt investments seen as the riskiest, most expensive or having to make investors wait the longest for big growth.

 Beyond higher interest rates, analysts say the next hammer to hit stocks could be a potential drop in corporate profits.
 Companies are contending with high inflation and interest rates eating into their earnings, while the economy slows.